enfiskutensykkel/i-tide/README.md

 Acknowledgements
 ----------------
-A special thanks to Nikolai Luthman (nuth) for his IRC bot and giving me the idea for making a web app.
+A special thanks to Nikolai Luthman (nuth) for his IRC bot and giving me the idea for making this into a web app.

-Thanks to the guys at the IRC channel #ifi-core and #ifi@uio for feedback, testing, bug finding and so on.
+Thanks to the guys at the IRC channel #ifi-core and #ifi@uio for feedback, feature requests, testing, bug finding and so on.
+Without these people actually using it, I wouldn't have found even a fraction of the bugs.

-I would also like to thank Thomas Misund and Helge Brekke for the name.
+I would also like to thank Thomas Misund and Helge Brekke for the idea for the name.

 Current status
 --------------